 2) A bad thing that happened today and how it made you feel.

-5) How you’re feeling at the end of this exercise.
+5) Something you love about your partner in general and/or how you’re feeling at the end of this exercise.

 So each of you share how you’re feeling, then each of you share point two, then point three, until you’ve done all five.
 When you’ve finished, thank your partner for sharing, and tell them how that made you feel.

 The important part is that you say how it made you feel.
 Not just ‘good’ or ‘bad’ or ‘pissed off’, be more specific, expand your vocabulary, such as: “I felt appreciated, as though you really cared” or “I felt really isolated and unsure of what to do”, i.e. be more expressive about what you felt or are feeling.

 When you’re in the listening role, it’s important that you tune in to your own reactions.
 Be the watcher watching yourself.
 Note what your own emotional reaction is to what your partner is saying.
 Notice if you feel defensive, if you feel you want to justify yourself, if you feel you need to make them out to be wrong.
 It’s this response that causes people to hold their feelings in and not share.
 So make sure that your focus is what your partner is saying, not your reaction to it.
 This also applies if you have a tendency to go straight to fix it mode, or even if you go straight to soothing mode, as both of these well-intentioned responses don’t let your partner feel heard.